 Joe Clifford writes from experience.
 He spent a decade on the streets before getting back on track to make writing his life.
 In addition to Lamentation, Joe is the award-winning author of Choice Cuts, Wake the Undertaker, and Junkie Love, as well as editor of Trouble in the Heartland: Crime Stories Based on the Songs of Bruce Springsteen.
 He is also the Acquisitions Editor for Gutter Books, Managing Editor of The Flash Fiction Offensive, and producer of Lip Service West, a gritty reading series in Oakland, CA. Joe currently lives in California with his wife, Justine, and their son.

 Jo Michaels is a voracious reader, a writer, a book reviewer, a mom, a wife, and an Editor-In-Chief at INDIE Books Gone Wild.
-She has an almost photographic memory and tends to make people cringe at the number of details she can recall about them or their books.
+She has a degree in graphic design and an almost photographic memory.
+She tends to make people cringe at the number of details she can recall about them or their books.
 Her imagination follows her around like a conjoined twin and causes her to space out pretty often or laugh out loud randomly in completely inappropriate situations.
-Jo has a degree in graphic design, and her journey to that end was one few students who begin that program ever complete.
-However, this was one case where her memory and OCD tendencies helped her.
-Graduation was one of the most amazing days of her life.
-But, her most amazing day was when her now husband proposed.
+The most amazing day in Jo’s life was when her now husband proposed.
 Every little girl dreams of being Cinderella someday, and he pulled off the proposal of fantasies.

 Joe Conlan was born and raised on Long Island, New York, but has lived the great majority of his life in the state of Florida.
 He obtained his JD degree from the University of Florida in 1983.
 He practiced law as a trial attorney for fifteen years, three of those as a prosecutor in Fort Lauderdale, Florida.
 Nameless, his debut novel, reached the number one spot on the Amazon UK Thriller Bestsellers list shortly after its release.
 In his free time, Joe loves to read, travel and spend time with his family, which includes two gorgeous female Rhodesian Ridgebacks.